jakobpederson/word-search/README.md

 ```
 # Use
--create a virtualenv with python 3.6.4
+- create a virtualenv with python 3.6.4
--pip install the requirements file
+- pip install the requirements file
--run this command: `python word_search.py --filename [file name]`
+- run this command: `python word_search.py --filename [file name]`